rudri182/Real-Estate-QnA-System-Using-RAG-and-LLama-Index/readme.md

 # Real-Estate-QnA-System-Using-RAG-and-LLama-Index

-- Create the virtual environment by following command:
+- Create the virtual environment by following the command:

     `python3 -m venv env_name`